 Hens That Lay Colored Eggs

 - Rhode Island Reds – one of my personal favorites as they are great layers with a fun personality.
 Whenever we have a RIR they are usually the queen of the flock.
+The Rhode Island Red will lay a lighter brown egg, and usually every single day.

 - Australorp – lays a large brown egg.
 These are gentle giants as hens go.
 A really sweet, docile bird that can be great if you have the space for them.